newjersey/LibreChat/README-NJ.md

 ## Clickopsed Components

+The following components of the NJ AI Assistant are managed via ClickOps (manually):
+- The Bedrock Guardrails
-The two clickopsed components of the NJ AI Assistant are the Bedrock Guardrails, and a Secrets Manager secret governing the connection string between the prod Librechat container and DocumentDB.
-Everything else is deployed by CDK.
+- A Secrets Manager secret that stores the connection string between the prod LibreChat container and DocumentDB.

+The remaining infrastructure is deployed by CDK.

 ### Updating Bedrock Guardrail
 Guardrail configs are managed per-environment through the AWS console.
 To manage them: